David Senter, DVM, DACVD

 Meet the Doctors & Staff

 Dr. David Senter received his Bachelor of Science degree from Baylor University, followed by the Doctor of Veterinary Medicine (DVM) degree from Iowa State University.
 During his training at Iowa State he was elected to the Society of Phi Zeta, the national veterinary honor society.
 Following graduation, he completed a one-year rotating internship in medicine, surgery, and dermatology at Newark Animal Hospital, a multi-specialty referral clinic in Northern Delaware.
 Afterward, he completed a two-year residency in dermatology at Cornell University with the world-renowned veterinary dermatologists, Dr. Danny Scott and Dr. Bill Miller.
 He has taught thousands of veterinary students and veterinarians about the specialty of veterinary dermatology.
-Dr. Senter has authored multiple articles in both national and international journals and textbooks, delivered over 100 scientific lectures, and conducted a variety of research projects related to veterinary dermatology.
-He has served on the education committee of the ACVD and he has been an Adjunct Assistant Professor of Dermatology at the University of Missouri College of Veterinary Medicine since 2003 where he teaches veterinary medical students.
-He is the past editor of equine dermatology for CD-Equis, a worldwide, interactive, continuing education CD.
+Dr. Senter has authored multiple articles in both national and international journals and textbooks, delivered over 100 scientific lectures in the US and in Europe, and conducted a variety of research projects related to veterinary dermatology.
+He has served on the education, and publicity and marketing committees of the ACVD and he has been an Adjunct Assistant Professor of Dermatology at the University of Missouri College of Veterinary Medicine since 2003 where he teaches veterinary medical students.
+He is the past editor of equine dermatology for CD-Equis, a worldwide, interactive, continuing education program.

 Areas of Expertise